The-HandyDandyman/godot-doom-esque-visuals/README.md

 I've made this open source Github repo packaged with the shaders I use and some stock assets seperate from my original project, specifically to act as a way to both share what I've managed to start so far and as a way to hopefully get assistance on specific aspects!

-- NOTE TO SELF TO UPDATE THIS A LITTLE FURTHER LATER!!
-This is the lighting branch, there's some extra documentation to go over for the lightmap system! -

 ![alt text](https://raw.githubusercontent.com/The-HandyDandyman/godot-doom-esque-visuals/refs/heads/main/godotDoomesqueVisualsPreview.png "Wacky preview")